Our Traffic Violation Lawyers are located in Easton, Pennsylvania and assist drivers in Traffic Court in Allentown, Bethlehem & Easton.

-If charged with a summary, the police officer will typically write you a citation without arresting you, this is what occurs in the majority of traffic stops.
+If charged with a summary offense traffic violation, the police officer will typically write you a citation without arresting you, this is what occurs in the majority of traffic stops.
 In other cases, an ordinary citizen may file summary offense charges against you through the private criminal complaint process.
 You have 10 days to plead not guilty to the charge.
 Be sure to follow the instructions on the back of the citation.
 When pleading not guilty, you will be required to post what is called collateral.
 The court requires you to pay a portion of your citation in advance.
 If you are found not guilty at the court hearing, your money will be refunded to you.

 Common Pleas judges are required to be licensed attorneys.
 Typically, an Assistant District Attorney will also be in court to assist the police in prosecuting summary appeal matters.
 In the Court of Common Pleas you have the right to a trial de novo.
 This means that you get a new trial and get to start all over again.
 You will be able to go through the entire process that occurred at District Court.
 The same rules of evidence and procedure apply.
 The Assistant District Attorney has the ability to offer you a plea bargain on your summary appeal trial date.